MV Golden Ray: Salvage

 On 26 September 2021, the Coast Guard held a press conference, to announce the removal of the last section, and the completion of the largest removal of a capsized ship in U.S. history.
-This was a "a difficult and complicated operation."
+This was "a difficult and complicated operation."
 Experts from various nations were consulted.
 In addition to the ship herself, the salvage operation collected debris from the shore and water amounting to 9,500 lb of debris not related to the ship, and 8,000 lb of debris from the ship.
 This resulted in the nearby marshes, and beaches, being cleaner than they had been in many years.